What Is PTSD And Who Can Be Affected By It?

 Unlike many mental illnesses, PTSD or Post Traumatic Stress Disorder is a condition which is developed or acquired.
 It is not an illness someone is born with.
 The American Journal of Psychiatry describes the cause of PTSD as a result of "…the experiencing or witnessing of a stressor event involving death, serious injury or such threat to the self or others in a situation in which the individual felt intense fear, horror, or powerlessness".
 Learning more about the PTSD DSM 5 criteria and signs of PTSD can be really beneficial for understanding the condition.
 Additionally, PTSD impacts men and women differently, so it's important to learn about PTSD symptoms in women versus in men.

-For example, being the victim of sexual abuse, fighting in a war, being witness to or the victim of a horrific crime are just a few situations which can lead to developing PTSD.
+For example, being the survivor of sexual abuse, fighting in a war, being witness to or the survivor of a horrific crime are just a few situations which can lead to developing PTSD.
 According to PTSD United, PTSD statistics show that approximately 8% of the US population (that works out to almost 25 million people) lives with PTSD.

 You might wonder, "Does PTSD go away?"
 While it's expected that after going through a traumatic experience it's normal to have trouble sleeping, feel anxious, sad, scared or have a flashback, in most cases these fears and feelings fade away with time.
-However, for people suffering from PTSD, the feelings linger for months and years, sometimes getting worse and in some cases never going away.
+However, for people experiencing PTSD, the feelings linger for months and years, sometimes getting worse and in some cases never going away.
 Many even experience PTSD and anger, which can be effectively treated.

 PTSD was formally known as "shell shock" or "combat fatigue" and known to only affect war veterans.
 Over time, doctors have come to realize the condition can affect anyone at any time whether it's men, women or children.
 Some groups however are more prone to developing the condition than others such as:

-It's important to note, not everyone who experiences a traumatic event will suffer from PTSD but it is a possibility.
+It's important to note, not everyone who experiences a traumatic event will develop PTSD but it is a possibility.
 No concrete scientific information is available on why some people develop PTSD and others don't but certain factors can put people more at risk such as: